The writers of the early church knew Genesis 1 couldn’t be a literal description.

 This is God’s very being for us: the relentless, self-sacrificing summoning from chaos into community.

 That’s the ongoing dialogue we celebrate repeatedly.
 It’s a concentrated form of the dialogue happening everywhere.
 It’s not a literal dialogue.
 (Remember St. Augustine?)
-But calling it a dialogue deepens our awareness, opens us us to the utter mystery of what happens around, in and through us to make us … us, not just a nameless bunch of molecules.
+But calling it a dialogue deepens our awareness, opens us to the utter mystery of what happens around, in and through us to make us … well … us, not just a nameless bunch of molecules.

 When Darwin introduced his theory of natural selection he was inadvertently calling attention to the more easily observable aspects of this dialogue: The very nature of things displays a mutually selective process, often devastating, yet issuing in unpredictable forms of community.

 While some Christians in Darwin’s day saw this as a threat to their faith, others were more receptive.
-Only a few years later an influential writer in my own Church (Aubrey Moore) wrote: “Darwinism appeared, and, under the guise of a foe, did the work of a friend.
+Only a few years later an influential writer and priest in my own Church (Aubrey Moore) wrote: “Darwinism appeared, and, under the guise of a foe, did the work of a friend.
 It has conferred upon philosophy and religion an inestimable benefit, by showing us that we must choose between two alternatives.
 Either God is everywhere present in nature, or He is nowhere ….
 We must frankly return to the Christian doctrine of … the immanence of Divine power in nature from end to end, the belief in a God in Whom not only we, but all things have their being, or we must banish Him altogether.”

 Instead of being threatened, many of us, like Moore and these ancient storytellers, call this process, inherent in the very nature of things, not a mechanism but a sort of dialogue, and I don’t think we’re wrong.
 We just see things in more expansive and engaging terms than could be allowed in the natural sciences.